Confinement results near point vortices on the rotating sphere: Estimates on vortex evolutions

 We have used the fact that the vectors $\mathbf{x}$ and $\mathbf{x}\wedge\mathbf{y}$ are orthogonal.
 Now, by a anti-symmetry of the role of $\mathbf{x}$ and $\mathbf{y}$, we find

 Hence,

 Using \eqref{center cancel}, we add a vanishing term in this expression to obtain that

 where $F_i^{\varepsilon}\big(t,c_i^\eps(t)\big)$ must be understood in the sense of the extension \eqref{extension:Fi}.
-Since the blob is of constant sign, by using Cauchy-Schwarz inequality together with the definition of \eqref{def:Dprime}, more precisely of equation~\eqref{eq:Flip1}, we get
+Since the blob is of constant sign, by using Cauchy-Schwarz inequality together with Definition~\ref{def:Dprime}, more precisely of equation~\eqref{eq:Flip1}, we get

 Combining the foregoing calculations gives

 This achieves the proof of Lemma \ref{lem:control_I}. \end{proof} We now turn to evolution of the center of vorticity.
 For this, we introduce the notations

 and the point vortex vector field $\mathcal{F}$ given by